-Barbells For Bullies, VETWOD team up to raise money and awareness for
+Barbells For Bullies presents an online fitness competition to raise money and awareness for

 Veterans and organizations that pair shelter dogs with them as therapy and service animals!

 Participate from anywhere!
 You can do these workouts from your CrossFit box, home gym, globo-gym or on base!

-Sit Rep is a joint-operation from Barbells For Bullies and VETWOD to benefit organizations that pull shelter dogs and trains them up to be service or therapy dogs for veterans.
+Sit Rep is an initiative from Barbells For Bullies to benefit organizations that pull shelter dogs and trains them up to be service or therapy dogs for veterans.

 Moreover, Sit Rep is a platform to bring awareness to the situations that challenge veterans and pit-bull type dogs.
 Sadly, we lose one active soldier a day due to war, but we lose an average of 20 veterans a day to suicide (Source).
 It's also estimated that over 1.2 million dogs are euthanized in the US each year, over half of them being pit-bull type dogs (Source).
 Both of these numbers are unacceptable.